psaux-it/woocommerce-aras-kargo/README.md

 ## What is the actual solution here exactly?
 ![woocommerce](https://user-images.githubusercontent.com/25556606/125707166-aa92a5a3-5655-450c-bc23-c67d8fc5ab10.png)

-> This automation updates woocomerce order status from 'processing' to
+> This automation updates woocomerce order status 'processing' to
-> 'completed/shipped' (REST), when the matching cargo tracking code is
+> 'completed/shipped' (via REST), when the matching cargo tracking code is
-> generated on the ARAS Cargo end (SOAP).
+> generated on the ARAS Cargo end (via SOAP).
 Attachs cargo information
-> (tracking number, track link etc.) to order completed e-mail with the
+> (tracking number, track link etc.) to order completed/shipped e-mail with the
 > help of AST plugin (REST) and notify customer.
 If you implemented
-> three way fulfillment workflow. script updates 'shipped' order status
+> three way fulfillment workflow, script goes one layer up and updates order status 'shipped'
-> to 'delivered'.
-Simply you don't need to manually add cargo
+> to 'delivered' and notify customer via second mail.
+Simply you don't need to add cargo
-> tracking number and update order status via WooCommerce orders dashboard.
+> tracking number manually and update order status via WooCommerce orders dashboard.
 > The aim of script is automating the process fully.

 ## What are the supported workflows?